OpenVoiceOS/community-docs/docs/skill_structure.md

 The `dialog`, `vocab`, and `locale` directories contain subdirectories for each spoken language the skill supports.
 The subdirectories are named using the [IETF language tag](https://en.wikipedia.org/wiki/IETF\_language\_tag) for the language.
-For example, Brazilian Portugues is 'pt-br', German is 'de-de', and Australian English is 'en-au'.
+For example, Brazilian Portuguese is 'pt-br', German is 'de-de', and Australian English is 'en-au'.

-`dialog` and `vocab` have been deprecated, they are still supported but we strongly recommend you use `locale` for new skills
+`dialog` and `vocab` have been deprecated, they are still supported, but we strongly recommend you use `locale` for new skills

-inside the `locale` folder you will find subfolders for each language (eg. `en-us`), often all you need to do in order to translate a skill is adding a new folder for your language here
+inside the `locale` folder you will find subfolders for each language (e.g. `en-us`), often all you need to do in order to translate a skill is adding a new folder for your language here

 each language folder can have the structure it wants, you may see files grouped by type in subfolder or all in the base